-In parallel, we unfortunately do not see a positive evolution on some other, like food insecurity.
-After many years in which undernourishment and food insecurity has declined, the number of 'undernourished' people rose from 777 million in 2015 to 815 million in 2016-mainly due to conflicts, as well as drought and other climate-linked disasters.
-815 million is 11 per cent of humanity: in other words, one out of every nine women, men and children around the world is still going without sufficient food.
+In parallel, we unfortunately de not see a positive evolution on some other, like:

+Food insecurity After many years in which undernourishment and food insecurity has declined, the number of "undereourished" people rose from 777 million in 2015 to 815 million in 2016 - mainly due to conflicts, as well as drought and other climate-linked disasters.
+815 million is 11% of humanity: in other words, one out of every nine women, men and children around the world is still going without sufficient food.

 Economic inequalities are also growing.
 There is more wealth, but more inequality.
-As the International Labour Organization has pointed out, the labour share of gross domestic products has been falling for 25 years, and this trend has continued.
+As the ILO has pointed out, the labour share of GDP has been falling for 25 years, and this trend has continued.

-Oxfam has asserted that 82 per cent of all the wealth generated in 2016 went to the richest 1 per cent of the global population, while the poorest half of humanity saw no change in their income-leaving them even further behind.
+Oxfam has asserted that 82% of all the wealth generated in 2016 went to the richest 1% of the global population, while the poorest half of humanity saw no change in their income - leaving them even further behind.

-The UN's Financing for Sustainable Development Report 2019 says that low wage growth, rising inequalities, and insufficient action on the Sustainable Development Goals threaten to undermine the 2030 Agenda for Sustainable Development.
+The UN's 2019 Financing for Sustainable Development Report says that low wage growth, rising inequalities, and insufficient action on the Sustainable Development Goals threaten to undermine the 2030 Agenda for Sustainable Development.